OULibraries/ansible-role-syslogng/README.md

 Role Variables
 --------------

 There are two sets of variables needed for the myvars.yml file.
-1 set for the server and 1 set for the client.
+One set for the server and one set for the client.

 Server Variables: